 Learn how to effectively get rid of split ends with this tutorial by Simply Subrena.

-2. Colour Damage
+2. Color Damage

-It's totally okay if you want to add colour or dye to your natural hair.
+It's okay to add color or dye to your natural hair.
 Who doesn't want to set heads turning with a blonde look today and a dark red hairstyle the next few days, right?

-"Does this mean I should stop dying my hair?"
-Not at all. if colored hair is your preferred style, then you should ensure you moisture your hair on a daily basis or apply deep conditioning treatments more often.
+Does this mean I should stop dyeing my hair?
+Not at all.
+If colored hair is your preferred style, you should ensure that you moisturize your hair on a daily basis or apply deep conditioning treatments more often.